Divorce Mediation Attorney in DuPage and Cook County, Illinois

 Mediation can address nearly every issue that arises in a divorce.
 The process is flexible and designed to meet each couple’s individual circumstances.
 Common topics include:

-Mediation gives couples the opportunity to address these issues creatively and practically.
-The final agreement often reflects terms that would not be possible in a courtroom setting, since judges are limited by formal legal guidelines.
+Mediation allows couples to address these issues creatively and practically.
+The final agreement often includes terms that a courtroom cannot provide.
+Judges must follow formal legal guidelines, which can limit creative or flexible solutions.

 Why Couples in DuPage and Cook County Choose Mediation